I’m Vivian.

 Production Manager to Production Director

-I went back to my design roots and it reignited my love for print.
-The editor in chief entrusted me with expanding company's digital presence by redesigning their website and eNewsletters.
+I went back to my design roots and reignited my love for print.
+The editor in chief entrusted me with growing the magazine's digital presence with a redesign of their website, promotion materials and eNewsletters.

 2018